Transandine Railway: Beginning and development

 The Transandine Railway was first projected in 1854, but the construction of the line came many years later.
-It was initiated by Juan and Mateo Clark, Chilean brothers of British descent, successful entrepreneurs in Valparaiso who in 1871 built the first telegraph service across the Andes, between Mendoza in Argentina and Santiago in Chile.
+It was initiated by Juan and Mateo Clark, Chilean brothers of British descent, successful entrepreneurs in Valparaíso who in 1871 built the first telegraph service across the Andes, between Mendoza in Argentina and Santiago in Chile.

 In 1874 the Chilean government granted them the concession for the construction of the rail link.
 Because of financial problems, their company, Ferrocarril Trasandino Clark, did not begin work on the construction in Los Andes until 1887.
 The section between Mendoza and Uspallata was opened on 22 February 1891 and extended to Rio Blanco on 1 May 1892, to Punta de Vacas on 17 November 1893, to Las Cuevas on 22 April 1903.